usnistgov/hl7v2-codeset-authoring-tool-deployment/containers/apps/readme.md

 ## Important Notes

-- Ensure that the `.env` file is not committed to version control to avoid exposing sensitive information.
+- Ensure that the `deployment.env` file is not committed to version control to avoid exposing sensitive information.